BoolPurist/Rust_Fav_Fold/CONTRIBUTING.md

 This command checks for following things

-- Does the rust code complie ?
+- Does the rust code compile ?
 - Does the rust code adhere to standard linting rules of clippy ?
 - Do all unit tests pass ?
 - Are there decteable spelling errors ?
 It focused on low wrong positive errors.